wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Classes/Cleric/Cleric.md

 ###### Channel Divinity: Turn Undead

-As an action, you present your holy symbol and speak a prayer censuring the undead.
+As an action, you present your holy symbol and speak or sign a prayer censuring the undead.
 Each undead that can pinpoint you within 30 feet of you must make a Wisdom saving throw.
 If the creature fails its saving throw, it is turned for 1 minute or until it takes any damage.